ariag713/Mono-Cycle/logbook.md

 - To supply the motor driver with enough current, the power supply will be replaced with a alternate battery pack of 6 AA batteries

 **11/19/24**
-- After some reviewing, we will attach a gear box to the DC motor to slow down the monowheel so it does not move too fast.
-Which results in the redesign of the housing to fit this geared motor.
+- After some reviewing, we will order and attach a gear box to the DC motor to slow down the monowheel with better speed control.
+- Resulting in the redesign of the housing to fit this geared motor.

 **11/26/24 to 11/28/24**
 - Monowheel design housing is 3d printed into modular parts for ease of access and troubleshooting
 - The report for the Monowheel was created and worked on slightly (to be continued until full assembly of Monowheel)

-**12/03/24**

-**12/10/24**
+**12/03/24 to 12/10/24**
+- the gearbox motors arrive on time for us to execute our final prototype
+- We then utilize the soldering station in the MakerSpace to do some final assembly the Monowheel construct
+- Upon noticing some error in the code we troubleshoot the issue put the new code into practice